 100% Natural Pine Resin with no additives: Rosin Resin is safe to be in contact with food, for food wrapping and packaging.
-Comes in chunks and powder.
+Comes in chunks with some powder.

 Country of origin: Brazil